department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/frontend/contact-info-copy.md

 # Contact Information Front-End Documentation
 The Contact information page will follow the same patterns as is currently used in Production.
-The only change is that the Date of birth and Gender (now "Birth sex") have been moved to the [new Personal info page](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/profile/personal-information/personal-information-revision/frontend/personal-info-copy.md).
+The only change is that the Date of birth has been moved to the [new Personal info page](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/profile/personal-information/personal-information-revision/frontend/personal-info-copy.md).

 ## Contact Information Page - Default State